 Phone Box

-I praised Marlee Grace’s How to Not Always be Working: a Toolkit for Creativity and Radical Self-Care in my post “What is Work & Why it Matters,” but I want to return to it here to mention something new: the concept of the phone box.
-Grace describes the phone box in her Mind Body Green article, “3 Creative Ways To Redefine Your Phone Habits & Combat The Mindless Scroll”:
+I praised Cody Cook-Parrott’s How to Not Always be Working: a Toolkit for Creativity and Radical Self-Care in my post “What is Work & Why it Matters,” but I want to return to it here to mention something new: the concept of the phone box.
+Cook-Parrott describes the phone box in their Mind Body Green article, “3 Creative Ways To Redefine Your Phone Habits & Combat The Mindless Scroll”:

 This is an idea borrowed from my incredible friend and publisher Caroline Paquita.
 Get a box.
 It can be really simple.
 A shoe box works, but it’s fun to get like a really beautiful wooden box or a plain box that you collage or paint or something.
 Make it a temple.
 Not a temple for the phone but a temple for your spirit, which will have a lighter load upon using the phone box.